-Dental emergencies can occur at any time, which is why as an emergency dentist we are available when you need us.
+Dental emergencies can occur at any time, which is why we are available when you need us.
 With a dental emergency, it is important to get treatment as soon as possible.
 At Coventry Dental Care, our goal is to help you restore your oral health quickly, so you can get back to your regular routine.
-Often these are problems such as pain, swelling, or an aesthetic concern.
+Often these are problems such as pain, swelling, or an esthetic concern.
 Whatever the emergency may be, we will do our best to make you comfortable and to deal with it in a thorough and timely manner.

 What to Expect at An Emergency Appointment

 We will carefully discuss any findings with you, present options, and together we will decide on the best course of action.
 When possible, emergency treatment will be provided the same day.
-If you are nervous about dental treatment, be assured that we offer a variety of sedation options such as nitrous oxide (laughing gas), oral sedation (the pill) and sleep dentistry (general anesthesia) to make you comfortable.
+If you are nervous about dental treatment, be assured that we offer a variety of sedation options such as nitrous oxide (laughing gas) and sleep dentistry (general anesthesia) to make you comfortable.

 Common Dental Emergencies and How to Handle Them: